-When you arrive in Ireland, your passport will be stamped to allow you to remain in Ireland for a short period of time.
-You must then register with immigration in order to receive your Garda National Immigration Bureau (GNIB) card.
-This gives you permission to remain in Ireland while studying, and must be renewed every year.
-You should only present yourself for registration with the Immigration service after you have registered as a student at the University.
-When you meet the immigration officer, you must provide:
+When you arrive in Ireland, your passport will be stamped to allow you to remain in Ireland until you register with immigration to get your Irish Residence Permit (IRP) card.
+This card gives you permission to remain in Ireland while studying, and must be renewed every year.
+The International Office will arrange an appointment schedule with the local immigration office in Leixlip for students who are living on-campus or in local towns.